 No director, manager or supervisor is alone in Thermador Groupe.
-Each can exchange with his or her peers within intersubsidiary workgroups.
+Each can exchange with his or her peers within inter-subsidiary workgroups.
 This is particularly true in the area of human resources, and the sharing of good practices seems to us a very effective method to help everyone grow and ensure overall cohesion.

-Sharing good practices in the HR field
+Sharing good practices in the human resources field.

 The induction of new people within the subsidiaries requires structured training and time.
 We think that it takes a new employee one year to acquire minimum independence and efﬁciency.
 This explains why it is impossible to suddenly adjust staff structure to changes in the marketplace.
 We need to anticipate and act with conﬁdence.

-The choice of proximity with our employees
+The choice of proximity with our employees.

 Our management teams are clearly responsible for the quality of the labour relations in our companies, and we promote care, conviviality, simplicity and serenity.
 To this end, our minimalist organisational structure, limited to four hierarchical levels, promotes proximity between managers and all employees of the group.

-Very short reporting chains
+Very short reporting chains.

-Focus on exemplary behaviour and transparency
+Focus on exemplary behaviour and transparency.

-With the acquisition of 8 companies and one business since 2015, we now face the challenge of opening up to other corporate cultures whilst progressively disseminating our key values.
+With the acquisition of 9 companies and one business since 2015, we now face the challenge of opening up to other corporate cultures whilst progressively disseminating our key values.
 Those values must continue over time and represent the cornerstone of our group.